 - Resolve issues that arise regarding this accommodation.

 - If possible, provide lecture notes, PowerPoint slides, outlines, and any other course material that is already in existence that may help with this accommodation.

-- Discuss this accommodation with the student and make an announcement to the class for a volunteer note-taker (if requested by student).
+- Discuss this accommodation with the student and assess if a volunteer note-taker is needed for your course.
 In order to assure confidentiality, please do not reveal the student’s name in any way to others in the course.

 - Assist the OAR in identifying other alternatives if a note-taker is not identified in a timely manner.

-- Allow the volunteer note-taker to use laptop in class to take electronic notes OR if note-taker is using carbonless paper, provide the copy to the student in a timely manner.
+- Allow the volunteer note-taker to use laptop in class to take electronic notes OR if note-taker is using carbonless paper, you can help provide the copy to the student-in-need of notes in a timely manner.

-- Note takers who are consistent and timely may be eligible to receive a token of appreciation at the end of the semester depending on financial aid/scholarship.
+- Note takers who are consistent and timely may be eligible to receive a stipend at the end of the semester depending on financial aid/scholarship.

 - If known, maintain the confidentiality of the identity of the student for whom you are taking notes.